Yes, times are tough.

 It is all on you for living above your means, and you have no one but the person looking back at you in the mirror for where you are at this very minute.

 Obviously, this is not the same for everyone, but for a great many people who brought their current money woes upon themselves, this presents an excellent opportunity to learn something about yourselves and about money.

 Look back to see how you got to this point.

 See what you could have done differently, perhaps sought out a financial advisor, or read a book on money management.

-Sit down and make a plan, outline your priorities, just do something to come out of this situation a more informed, more responsible consumer.
+Sit down and make a plan, outline your priorities, and just do something to come out of this situation a more informed, more responsible consumer.